DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 This obviously produces unnecessary boilerplate and mental overhead.

-> **Unnecessary mental overhead is harmful, no matter how insignificant it might seem at the moment.
-Keep code simple, clean and lean!**

-Another problem with this approach is - you have to come up with different names for the variable outside the promise chain and the variable that's returned from the **UserService** in order to be able to assign one to another.
+Another problem with this approach is - you have to come up with different names for the variable outside the promise chain and the variable that's returned from the **UserService** in order to be able to assign a value to the outside variable.

 All in all - it's just ugly.
 All the parenthesis, curly braces and excess characters are just bogging down the reader.
+And I've tried to use syntactic sugar and shorthand notation as much as possible.

 Also keep in mind that this is an *extremely simple* example.
 IRL, you will very often face promise chains that have 5, 10 and more links in the chain (I'm sticking with the chain metaphor).
+This means we're going to have multiple pre-declared variables in the outer scope, as well as a big, ugly chain.

+> **Unnecessary mental overhead is harmful, no matter how insignificant it might seem at the moment.
+Keep code simple, clean and lean!**

 ## Solution: async/await

-Luckily we don't have to use bare Promises anymore - **async/await** to the
+Luckily we don't have to use *bare* Promises anymore - **async/await** to the
 rescue:

 ```javascript